HelderVelez/Pocket_Storage/README.md

 The **Pocket_Storage** addresses the storage concepts needed in the <b>T</b>ransformation and <b>L</b>oading phases, bearing in mind that it will have to support the easy construction of *reports*.
 Departing from the structure of a **Generic Business Report**, that presents some *views of a process*, we will find the best structure of the **Generic Storage** of data.
-An example of a  *process*:  dThe document handling process in the institution and the *views* of that process could be: the details of the documents initiated and the ones in transit and the concluded ones in each department by subject and clerk on a given period.
+An example of a  *process*:  The document handling process in the institution and the *views* of that process could be: the details of the documents initiated and the ones in transit and the concluded ones in each department by subject and clerk on a given period.
 The application **Pocket_Reports**, to be documented later, will detail the automated creation and publishing of reports based on Pocket_Storage.